Christmas is right around the corner. Can you believe it?

 4. Comparison shop

 Use your smartphone or any other electronic device that can access the Internet to locate the best deals available at retailers nationwide, as well as online coupons.
-Even if you find an irresistible offer online, you may be able to visit a brick-and-mortar store and convince the manager to match or even beat the price.
+Even if you find an irresistible offer online, you may be able to visit a brick-and-mortar store and persuade the manager to match or even beat the price.
 You know how to haggle, don’t you?